 - Bake for an additional 10 minutes or until tender.

-- Place in bowl and add bacon.
+- Place in bowl and add bacon and thyme.

 - Drizzle with maple syrup to taste